cloudfive/push-android/README.md

     include ':app', ':cloudfivepush'

-# Configuration
+## Configuration

-In either `Application.onCreate` or your launch `Activity.onCreate`, you need to configure Push with your GCM Sender ID (This is the project number found on the (https://console.developers.google.com)[Google API Console])
+In either `Application.onCreate` or your launch `Activity.onCreate`, you need to configure Push with your GCM Sender ID (This is the project number found on the [Google API Console](https://console.developers.google.com)

     @Override
     public void onCreate() {